themagicalmammal/howtolinux/README.md

 sudo systemctl mask ModemManager.service
 ```
 **Note** - If you are not using this and don't want Wi-Fi to disable wpa_supplicant.service.
-- **Fwupd** is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines
+- **fwupd** is a simple daemon allowing you to update some devices' firmware, including UEFI for several machines
 Disable thunderbolt_power <br />
 ```bash
 sudo nano /etc/fwupd/daemon.conf